Charles E W Bean, Diaries, AWM38 3DRL 606/9/1 - June 1915 - Part 3

 exploded.
 Nearly five minutes later the black smoke

-of th explosion floated over.
+of tt explosion floated over.

-Heavy bombardment at Hellas to day -
+Heavy bombardment at Hellas today -

 in earlier part of day on French side; later on